Ricky Modeste: Club career

+Managerial career

+On 7 May 2026, Modeste was announced as manager of Concord Rangers.

 International career

 In November 2017, Modeste received a call-up for the Grenada national team, qualifying through his grandfather.
 On 11 November 2017, he scored on his debut for Grenada in a 2–2 draw against Trinidad and Tobago.

 International goals

 Scores and results list Grenada's goal tally first, score column indicates score after each Modeste goal.